chamberlainh/Moquegua_Morphology/AMS/Read_Me.md

 ## Overview

-This folder contains files necessary to calibrate and model AMS radiocarbon dates of 20 archeolgical specimens.
+This folder contains the raw, calibrated, and modeled AMS radiocarbon data.

 ## File Contents